Our Honest NY Sightseeing Pass Review: Is It Worth Buying In 2025?

 Where Are Those Morgans NYC travel guidebook

-Pros And Cons
+Our Pros And Cons

 Photo of a tourist walking through a greenhouse at New York Botanical Garden

-Here’s Kristen walking through the NY Botanical Garden
+Here’s Kristen walking through the NY Botanical Garden after using our pass for entry

 After using the pass ourselves, here are our pros and cons to buying a New York Sightseeing Pass:

-Pros
+Pros ✅:

-Cons
+Cons ❌:

-• 9/11 Museum not included.
+• 9/11 Museum not included

-That said, you can take steps to avoid this.
+Truthfully, this is only a problem if you’re like us and prefer to have everything planned out in advance – and you can take steps to avoid this.
 We used our Sightseeing Passes when we were in New York in April so we had no issues with lines at any attraction.
 We also didn’t try turning up at an observation deck one hour before sunset.
 Be smart and you’ll have a good trip!

 Timed Entry Reservations